tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 };  //class NNBatchController
 ```

+Note that there is no semicolon after the `ImplementSerializable` statement.

 There are several pure virtual classes in this implementation.
-I've left the `serialize_order` in the class.
-It does not appear to have any effect.
 Example: [nn_layer_base.h](../sstcomp/neuralnet/nn_layer_base.h)

 ```